Tiangong program: Tiangong space station

 The larger station will be assembled in 2021–2022 and have a design lifetime of at least ten years.
 The complex will weigh approximately 60000 kg and will support three astronauts for long-term habitation.
 The public is being asked to submit suggestions for names and symbols to adorn the space station and cargo spacecraft.
 "Considering past achievements and the bright future, we feel that the crewed space program should have a more vivid symbol and that the future space station should carry a resounding and encouraging name", Wang Wenbao, director of the office, said at the news conference.
 "We now feel that the public should be involved in the names and symbols as this major project will enhance national prestige, and strengthen the national sense of cohesion and pride", Wang said.

 The core module, the Tianhe ("Harmony of the Heavens"), launched on 29 April 2021.

+Tiangong has an orbital altitude similar to that of the ISS and has approximately one-fifth the mass.

 International co-operation

 After the success of China's crewed space launch, a Chinese official expressed interest in joining the International Space Station program.
 In 2010, European Space Agency ESA Director-General Jean-Jacques Dordain stated that his agency was ready to propose to the four other partners (CSA, JAXA, NASA, and Roscosmos) that China, India, and South Korea be invited to join the ISS partnership.
 China has indicated a willingness to cooperate further with other countries on crewed exploration.